RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Implementation Details

 \subsection{Baseline Implementation}

-In our simulation experiments, we compare our method against five baseline approaches.
-Three of these baselines—\textit{Ours w/o RS}, \textit{Ours w/o $r_\textrm{stir}$}, and \textit{Ours w/o $r_\textrm{clean}$}—are derived by removing specific components from our proposed method.
-The other two baselines are Visual-based Motion Planning Search (VMP) and Grasp-Pick.
-VMP is a heuristic motion planning approach that uses target object segmentation masks to guide the robotic hand toward the target object and employs predefined rules for retrieval manipulation.
-Grasp-Pick involves sequentially grasping and placing objects based on the support relationships within the cluttered scene.
+In our simulation experiments, we compare our method against several baseline approaches defined in the main paper. \textit{Ours (SAC)} replaces PPO with Soft Actor-Critic (SAC)~\cite{haarnoja2018soft} while keeping all other components identical. \textit{Ours (Gripper)} substitutes the dexterous hand with a parallel-jaw gripper to assess the impact of end-effector morphology.
+The other two baselines are \textit{Visual-based Motion Planning (VMP)} and \textit{Grasp-Pick}.
+VMP uses target segmentation masks to guide a scripted motion planner with hand-designed rules.
+Grasp-Pick sequentially grasps and removes occluding objects based on support relationships using ground-truth object poses.